home-assistant/home-assistant.io/source/_integrations/hassmpris.markdown

 ### Pair your Home Assistant instance with your media player computer

-A window will then pop up where you can enter the host name or IP address of the media player computer.
+During setup, a dialog will pop up where you can enter the host name or IP address of the media player computer.
 Confirm that the information is correct, then proceed to the next step.

 At this point, you'll see two things: